Skip to main content

 ๐Ÿ™…โ€โ™‚๏ธย Authentication errorsโ€‹

-When authenticating using OAuth 2.0 Authentication Code Flow, you may encounter errors as described by the standard.
+When authenticating using OAuth 2.0 Authorization Code Flow, you may encounter errors as described by the standard.

 During the authorization phase, any errors are included in the redirect URL as query string parameters.
 Keep in mind that if is not possible to complete the redirect (for example if you provided an invalid redirect URL) the error will be shown directly on the Fatture in Cloud authorization page, so you'll not receive a callback with the error parameters.